koronopizza/koronopizza/README.md

 - 👋 Hi, I’m @koronopizza
-- 👀 I’m interested in coding and anime
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on madlibs
 - 📫 How to reach me on here im not sure yet